• Skip to content

 General enquiries: educationplacements@brighton.ac.uk.

-The university is a very large provider of ITT in early years, primary, secondary and further education.
-Because of increasing numbers of trainees we are always keen to hear from organisations that are interested in working with us.
+The university is a very large provider of ITE in early years, primary, secondary and further education.
+Because of the number of student teachers we are always keen to hear from organisations that are interested in working with us.

 Partnership Office